kennycason/super_metroid_auto_tracker/README.md

-# Super Metroid Live Tracker - Unified Web App
+# Super Metroid Live Tracker - All-in-One Web App

-A real-time Super Metroid item and boss tracker that reads game memory from RetroArch via UDP. **Now unified as a single web application** with TypeScript backend and React frontend!
+A real-time Super Metroid item and boss tracker that reads game memory from RetroArch via UDP. **The `app/` directory contains everything you need** - a complete all-in-one solution with TypeScript backend and React frontend!

-## 🚀 What's New - Unified Architecture
+## 🚀 All-in-One Solution

-This project has been **migrated from separate backend + frontend** to a **unified web application**:
+The `app/` directory is your **complete, self-contained solution**:

-- ✅ **TypeScript Backend** - Migrated from Kotlin/Python to TypeScript (Node.js)
+- 🎯 **Everything in One Place** - Frontend, backend, and all dependencies
-- ✅ **React Frontend** - Modern React 19 with TypeScript
+- ⚡ **Single Command Setup** - `npm install` and you're ready
-- ✅ **Single Application** - One-stop shop to run everything
+- 🚀 **One Server to Rule Them All** - Unified TypeScript backend + React frontend
-- ✅ **Perfect Migration** - All functionality preserved from original backends
+- 🧪 **Built-in Testing** - Comprehensive test suite included
-- ✅ **Comprehensive Tests** - Full test coverage with Vitest
+- 📦 **Production Ready** - Build and deploy from one directory

 ## Features